EventStore/EventStore/docs/persistent-subscriptions.md

 It also means that the subscriptions will reload from the last checkpoint whenever the Leader changes.

-### Ordering is not guaranteed
+### Ordering guarantee

-Ordering is not guaranteed with persistent subscriptions due to the possibility of messages being retried, or consumers handling events before others.
-While some strategies do attempt to mitigate this, it is still on a best-effort basis and messages may still arrive to consumers out of order.

-If you need an ordering guarantee then you should use a Catch-up subscription instead and handle the checkpointing in your client code.
+Persistent subscriptions provides ordering guarantee on a best-effort basis, however events can still sometimes arrive out of order, for example during event retries.

+If you need strict ordering guarantee, we recommend using catch-up subscriptions where you have full control over the event processing order and also manage your own checkpointing to keep track of your subscription progress.